TUDelftGeodesy/IGP/README.md

 1. **Initialization**: Transforms the original datasets into the common Space-Time Matrix (STM) dataformat.

-2. **Reduction**: Reduces the GNSS CORS and InSAR data to common evaluation points and epochs.
+2. **Selection, Decomposition and Reduction**: Reduces the GNSS CORS and InSAR data to common evaluation points and epochs.

    a.
 Selection of evaluation points and epochs from all available input space time matrix datasets.